pythonerdog/zuul/doc/source/index.rst

 deployment systems with a focus on project gating and interrelated projects.

-Zuul's documentation is organized in three guides based on audience.
-If Zuul is being used to gate or drive automation around your project, read the :doc:`user/index` to find out how to configure Zuul.
-If you are installing or operating a Zuul system, you will also find the :doc:`admin/index` useful.
-If you want help make Zuul itself better, take a look at the :doc:`developer/index`.

 If you are looking for the Edge routing service named Zuul that is related to Netflix, it can be found here: https://github.com/Netflix/zuul